magao-x/MagAOX/apps/resurrector/resurrector_indi.md

 ### resurrectee class instance

-The resurrectee class instance handles one-way communication with the resurrector, sending a Hexbeat (heartbeat; updated future time) at about 1Hz.
+The resurrectee class instance handles one-way communication with the resurrector, sending a Hexbeat (heartbeat; future time) at about 1Hz.
 The resurrectee class is also refer to as a Hexbeater.

 ## Named FIFOs